RI DAILY

 Congestion Pricing and Roosevelt Island

-Falk’s photo shows the Manhattan borderline where sensors tick off at least 15 bucks on every passing vehicle.
-But apart from seeing the installation collecting fees every time we ride the Tram, how will congestion pricing affect Roosevelt Island?
+A photo by Janet Falk showed the Manhattan borderline where sensors tick off bucks on every passing vehicle.
+How will congestion pricing affect Roosevelt Island?

 Back when the idea first caught serious attention, I asked then-City Council Member Ben Kallos about exceptions for Roosevelt Islanders.
 Since we live in Manhattan with limited options, shouldn’t we catch a break?

 Kallos said he’d fight for us, but it took too long.
 Kallos is not here anymore, and the battle for exceptions is great.
-RIOC seems oblivious to the issue, but since it will cost President/CEO Shelton J. Haynes $15 every time he crosses over to claim his special parking place, maybe the state agency will wake up.
+RIOC seems oblivious to the issue, but since it will cost many employees every time they cross over to claim free parking in Motorgate, maybe the state agency will wake up.

 Probably not, though.